Don’t Waste The Holidays

 - Recycle and reuse the packaging from your online purchases (boxes, bubble wrap, air pillows, peanuts, etc.)

-- Send electronic invitations and cards.
+- Send electronic cards or videos.

 - Reuse last year's boxes, tissue paper, bows and ribbons.